Eccentricities in the flip-graphs of convex polygons: Eccentricities away from combs

 Lemmas \ref{Lem.far.1} and \ref{Lem.far.2} provide the following.

-\begin{theorem} Consider a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
-If all the vertices of $T$ are incident to at most $n-3-k$ interior edges of $T$, then $T$ has eccentricity at least $n+(k-21)/4$ in the flip-graph of $\pi$. \end{theorem} \begin{proof} According to Proposition \ref{Prop.far.2}, $T$ admits a clockwise oriented central triangle $(a,b,c)$.
+\begin{thrm} Consider a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
+If all the vertices of $T$ are incident to at most $n-3-k$ interior edges of $T$, then $T$ has eccentricity at least $n+(k-21)/4$ in the flip-graph of $\pi$. \end{thrm} \begin{proof} According to Proposition \ref{Prop.far.2}, $T$ admits a central clockwise-oriented triangle $(a,b,c)$.
 Let $l$ be the smallest length among those of $(a,b)$, $(b,c)$, and $(c,a)$.
-If $l\geq(k+3)/4$, then Lemma \ref{Lem.far.1} provides the desired result, and if $l<(k+3)/4$, then Lemma \ref{Lem.far.2} does. \end{proof}
+If $l$ is greater than, or equal to $(k+3)/4$, then Lemma \ref{Lem.far.1} provides the desired result, and if $l$ is less than $(k+3)/4$, then Lemma \ref{Lem.far.2} does. \end{proof}

-This theorem allows to bound below the eccentricity of the triangulations with no vertex incident to more than half of their interior edges.
-Since this lower bound is large enough, Theorem \ref{Cor.close.1} provides a precise characterization of the triangulations with a given, small enough eccentricity in the flip-graph of a convex polygon.
+Recall that Theorem \ref{MPThm.1} provides a lower bound on the eccentricity of a triangulation $T$ on the condition that some triangulation is compatible with a shelling of $T$ at a vertex $v$.
+By Lemma~\ref{Lem.sec1.2}, such a triangulation exists when $v$ is incident to more than half of the interior edges of $T$.
+In particular, Theorem \ref{MPThm.1} and Lemma \ref{Lem.sec1.2} do not provide any lower bound on the eccentricity of a triangulation when all of its vertices are incident to at most half of its interior edges.
+In contrast, the lower bound on eccentricities given by Theorem \ref{Thm.far.2}, while weaker, is valid for any triangulation.
+Moreover, it is large enough to allow for a precise characterization of the triangulations with a given, small enough eccentricity in the flip-graph of a convex polygon.
+Such a characterization is provided by Theorem \ref{Thm.Main.2}.

-\begin{corollary} Let $\pi$ be a polygon with $n$ vertices.
-If $0\leq{k}\leq{n/8-5/2}$, then a triangulation $T$ of $\pi$ has eccentricity $n-3+k$ in the flip-graph of $\pi$ if and only if some vertex of $\pi$ is incident to $n-3-k$ interior edges of $T$. \end{corollary} \begin{proof} Consider an integer $k$ such that $0\leq{k}\leq{n/8-5/2}$ and a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
+\begin{proof}[Proof of Theorem \ref{Thm.Main.2}] Consider an integer $k$ such that $0\leq{k}\leq{n/8-5/2}$ and a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
 First assume that some vertex of $\pi$ is incident to $n-3-k$ interior edges of $T$.
-Since $k\leq{n/2-2}$, it follows from Theorem \ref{Cor.close.1} that the eccentricity of $T$ in the flip-graph of $\pi$ is $n-3+k$.
+Since $k\leq{n/2-2}$, it follows from Theorem \ref{Thm.Main.1} that the eccentricity of $T$ in the flip-graph of $\pi$ is $n-3+k$.

 Now assume that the eccentricity of $T$ in the flip-graph of $\pi$ is $n-3+k$.
 Since $k\leq{n/8-5/2}$, this eccentricity is bounded above by

 Let $n-3-l$ be the largest number of interior edges of $T$ incident to some of its vertices, and call $v$ such a vertex.
 By Theorem \ref{Thm.far.2}, the eccentricity of $T$ in the flip-graph of $\pi$ is at least $n+(l-21)/4$.
 As a consequence,